RISHAB-ANALYST/Retail-Sales-Analysis-SQL-/README.md

     *   Checking for inconsistencies and NULL values in the data.

 2.  **Data Cleaning**:
-    *   Removing rows with NULL values.
+    *   Remove rows with NULL values.

 3.  **Business Questions**:
     *   Answering a variety of business-oriented questions using SQL queries.